30% off sitewide! Sale ends soon. -dsktp

 When you are Vitamin C deficient, these processes will be interrupted.
 Did you grow up with horror tales about scurvy?
 This medical condition, caused by a severe Vitamin C deficiency, leads to fatigue, bleeding gums and the reopening of old wounds.

-Getting enough Vitamin C is a basic requirement for overall health.
+Similar to taking immunity supplements, getting enough Vitamin C is a basic requirement for overall health.
 According to the National Institute of Health, men should aim for 90mg a day, while women need at least 75mg.

 Beyond preventing archaic illnesses, Vitamin C has a wide range of other potential benefits.
 Because you’ve been hearing about Vitamin C since childhood, it might not be the first dietary supplement that comes to mind when you think of vitamins that enhance your physical and emotional well-being.
 But it should be.

 Next, we’ll take a look at some specific Vitamin C benefits.